sgeos/GraphQLDemo/README.md

 ```sh
 node nodejs/server.js
 ```

+Navigate to [localhost:5000][localhost-5000] and watch the server output to see how long a query takes to run without Dataloader.

 Download and install the [GraphiQL Standalone Tool][graphiql-standalone] to run GraphQL queries.
 Note that the tool has an 'i' in the name, Graph *i* QL.